jonsnow14/SnowFlake_Basics/README.md

 > Data Ingestion in snowflake can be categroized into two categorirs -Batch Ingestion and Streaming Ingestion

 >> Batch Ingestion.
-            >>>Data processed in Large,Discrete chunks
+            >>>  Data processed in Large,Discrete chunks
-            >>>onetine event/scheduled intervals
+            >>>  onetine event/scheduled intervals
-            >>>Typically used in scenarios where real time processing/utlization of data is not critical
+            >>>  Typically used in scenarios where real time processing/utlization of data is not critical
-            >>>typically used   when large amount of data is ingested at a frequency
+            >>>  Typically used   when large amount of data is ingested at a frequency

 >> Steps Involved in batch Ingestion
         1.Prepare Data File